draca-be/atlassian-generator/README.md

 * the script force pushes all the branches
 * all branches are created as orphan branches

+You need to create a repositories.yml that specifies where the repositories need to be pushed to.
+There is a sample provided in repositories-sample.yml.

 ## Thanks

 While originally created for own usage this tool is now also used by [iDalko](https://www.idalko.com) who